microsoft/WhatTheHack/026-ArcForKubernetes/readme.md

 * **Manage Kubernetes Apps at scale**.
 Deploy and manage Kubernetes applications across environments using DevOps techniques.
 Ensure that applications are deployed and configured from source control consistently.

  ![](./img/image1.png)
 The goal of this challenge based hack is to distill the skills required to deploy managed Kubernetes service in competitive clouds and have it be Arc enabled and managed.
-The management of Arc enabled Kubernetes clusters deployed on competetive platforms is going to be highlighted by conducting day two scenarios such as GitOps, and inventory management.
+The management of Arc enabled Kubernetes clusters deployed on competitive platforms is going to be highlighted by conducting day two scenarios such as GitOps, and inventory management.

 ## Learning Objectives

 This hack will help you learn:

-1. How to deploy Kubernetes in competetive platforms
+1. How to deploy Kubernetes in competitive platforms
-2. Onboard Kuberentes clusters onto Azure Arc
+2. Onboard Kubernetes clusters onto Azure Arc
 3. Inventory manage Arc enabled K8s clusters
-4. Learn day two operational scenerios such as:
+4. Learn day two operational scenarios such as:
 	* Enabling Monitoring and setup alerts
 	* Enable GitOps on remote K8s clusters
 	* Enable Azure Policy on remote K8s clusters